Luligu/matterbridge-shelly/README.md

 ## How to use it

-You may need to set some config values in the frontend:
+You may need to set some config values in the frontend (wait that the plugin has been configured before changing the config):

 ### username